-As Jonathan Zittrain also said in the Computer Shopper article; "We, 35 users, must decide to what extent We will support our remaining commercial firms.
+As Jonathan Zittrain also said in the Computer Shopper article; "We, as users, must decide to what extent we will support our remaining commercial firms.
 We must also consider what we are doing to support those innovators who have supported us so greatly in past...
 This need not be a the question of guilt or morality.
-The is simple problem can be phrased material terms: without a significant shift in the balance of those who take compared to those who give, everyone will lose...
-What TI users can do is help themselves."
+The can be phrased is simple problem material terms: without a significant shift in the balance of those who take compared to those who give, everyone will lose... what TI users can do is help themselves."